 In addition to the potential effects of the ingredients in herbal supplements, many herbal supplements suffer from purity problems.
 Because these supplements are unregulated, their ingredients may vary from what is listed on the bottle.
 At best, you may get something harmless.
 At worst, you may end up consuming something truly dangerous.

-In general, herbal supplements are too risky for pregnancy.
+In general, herbal supplements are too risky for pregnancy and should be on your list of medications to avoid.
 If you take herbal supplements, speak to your doctor about the supplements you take.
 Many have prescription or over-the-counter alternatives that are tested and regulated, so you know what you’re taking.

 At the end of the day, we just don’t have very good data on how most medications and supplements affect pregnant women and developing fetuses.
 Where possible, the safest option is to avoid taking anything.
 When medication is necessary, work closely with your doctor to keep the risk to you and your developing baby to a minimum.